-Description Main door flat within a 4 storey and basement tenement.
-Accommodation Vestibule, Sittingroom, Bedroom, Kitchen and Bathroom.
-Gross internal floor area (m2) 37 sqm approx. Neighbourhood and location Established and mixed residential/commercial/semi industrial area and made up with a variety of properties.
-Age 120 years approx. Weather Dry and sunny.
+Description Semi detached bungalow.
+Accommodation Ground floor; Entrance/Hall, Sittingroom, 2 Bedrooms, Diningroom, Kitchen and Bathroom.
+Attic level; 2 Bedrooms.
+Gross internal floor area (m2) 90 sqm approx. Neighbourhood and location Established and mixed residential/commercial area.
+Age 81 years and subsequently altered and extended.
+Weather Dry and sunny.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Stone and rendered.
-A full inspection is not possible from, ground level.
+Brick and rendered and flashings are in lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Pitched and slated and also thought to have a flat area, assumed to be felt covered.
-On a limited inspection of the front pitch was possible from ground level at the front. access into the roof void area was not possible as access could not be obtained into the common stair.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Metal gutters and downpipes.
-Main walls Visually inspected with the aid of binoculars where appropriate.
-Foundations and concealed parts were not exposed or inspected.
-Solid stone and pointed.
-Only the front elevation could be seen as access to the rear was unobtainable.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-Double glazed windows and a timber entrance door.
-External decorations Visually inspected.
-PVC and paint.
-Conservatories / porches Visually inspected.
-Conservatories / porches Visually inspected.
-None.
-Communal areas Circulation areas visually inspected.
-Assumed to have a mutual., rear drying green.
-Not seen.
-Garages and permanent outbuildings Visually inspected.
-None.